image001

 Free event, no booking required.

-Mah-Jong Group
+Mah-jong Group

-Friday, 11th and 25th October, 2.15–4.15pm
+Friday, 13th and 27th June, 2.15–4.15pm

-Second and fourth Friday of the month.
+Second and fourth Friday of the month

-Can you play Mah-Jong?
-Do you want to learn?
 Come along and join the group at Southwold Library. ÂĢ1 per person.

 Scrabble Club

-Thursday, 10th October, 2.15pm
+Thursday, 12th June, 2.15pm

 Second Thursday of every month.